cscorley/dissertation/chapters/2_related/1_tr_general.md

 ## Text Retrieval {#sec:related-general}

-In this section, we review and summarize the text retrieval process, which consists of two general steps: document extraction and document retrieval.
-We discuss methods of measuring similarity.
-Finally, we discuss measures for evaluating a text retrieval technique.
+In this section, I review and summarize the text retrieval process, which consists of two general steps: document extraction and document retrieval.
+I discuss methods of measuring similarity.
+Finally, I discuss measures for evaluating a text retrieval technique.

 ### Document Extraction